voloshyndmitry/client-card/README.md

 🚀 This application is currently deployed at [https://client-cards.vercel.app/](https://client-cards.vercel.app/).

+🧪 An example of a integration test can be found [here](https://github.com/voloshyndmitry/client-card/blob/main/src/components/Card/__tests__/Card.test.tsx).

+🧪 An example of a unit test can be found [here](https://github.com/voloshyndmitry/client-card/blob/main/src/api/__tests__/common.test.ts).

-🧪 An example of a unit test can be found [here](https://github.com/voloshyndmitry/client-card/blob/main/src/components/Card/__tests__/Card.test.tsx).
+🧪 An example of a unit test can be found [here](https://github.com/voloshyndmitry/client-card/blob/main/src/api/__tests__/users.test.ts).

 ## Getting Started